Explain why rust spreads on iron but not on aluminum?

 In detail, for those interested!

-Formation of rust on iron
+Mechanism of rust propagation on iron

 Did you know?